 Patient discussions

-Patients with a history of seizures should not swim alone or take baths.
+Patients with a history of seizures should be advised not to swim alone or take baths.
 Heights and cooking over an open flame should be avoided.

 Patients should be in regular contact with their prescribing physician if they continue to have seizures.